31/03/2010

 - Tony Blair, 2001

-The question is, where does policy become scandal become bland fortune?
-For example, I can't place the recession (2007-9) against them, but certainly could affix the Ecclestone thorny crown.
-Furthermore, economies are such wildly complex things that I push against giving anyone much credit for good times - which is not to say that crashes and mismanagement are not their fault.
+A regime review.
+When attaching responsibility for a social situation to an administration, the question is: how do we distinguish policy effects from bland luck?
+One can't really place the recession (2007-9) against New Labour; why should they claim credit for.
+Ecclestone thorny crown.
+Furthermore, economies are such wildly complex things that one should resist giving anyone much credit for good times - which is not to say that crashes and mismanagement are not the fault of their core financialization.

 1. Credible drive towards cultural equality